-The tab requires setting the upstream directive in the stream context.
+Requires setting the zone directive in an upstream block in the stream context.

-This tab summarizes upstream monitoring statistics for the stream context, generated from the /status/stream/upstreams/ API section.
+This tab summarizes upstream monitoring statistics for the stream context, generated from the /sta-tus/stream/upstreams/ API section.

-- The Show upstreams list button toggles a summary of upstreams with the number of problematic upstreams and servers. - The Failed only switch toggles the output mode focused on problematic upstreams. - The edit button (Angie PRO only) toggles the upstream editing interface. - The drop-down list on the right side of each upstream table allows you to filter its servers by state (Up, Failed, Checking, Down).
+- The Show upstreams list button toggles the display of a brief list of upstreams with the number of problematic upstreams and peers. - The Failed only switch enables and disables the display mode for problematic upstreams statistics. - The edit button opens the upstream editing widget. - The dropdown list on the right side of each upstream table allows you to filter servers in a specific state (Up, Failed, Checking, Down, Busy).

-For each upstream, in addition to its name and shared memory zone utilization ratio, the following data is presented:
+For each upstream, the following data is presented: